-It's fantastic that AQSA have responded to the current climate where distance learning is the new norm.
+It's fantastic that AQSA has responded to the current climate where distance learning is the new norm.
 Staying compliant is still essential to the future of the VET sector to ensure students aren’t left disappointed.

 Unpacking the Assessment Guidelines